Bleeding milkcaps/Lactarius sanguifluus

 From my experience, finding Lactarius that are good for the table is tough.
-There's always bugs to compete with, but they just aren't as reliable as a good old chanterelle, black trumpet, chicken/hen of the woods, or morels where I live.
+There's always bugs to compete with, but they just aren't as reliable as a good old chanterelle, black trumpet mushrooms, chicken/hen of the woods, or morels where I live.
 One year I'll see more than you can pick with a wheelbarrow, then next year I'll see five.
 Like so many things, their rarity makes me want more.

 My friends from Spain will probably disagree though.
 On the Iberian peninsula, the rovellones, or niscalos as they're called, are by far the favored wild mushroom to hunt for the table.